 Termination of Studies

 If you do not submit an appeal, you will have your studies automatically terminated in accordance with Senate Regulations.
-Your full student record is taken into account in any review, including any instances of non-academic misconduct, during the Termination of Studies Cross-Faculty Board; however, in first instance, only your credits attained in a relevant number of semesters are taken into account.
-For more information, please see the information on Termination of Studies and Early Academic Intervention and the Undergraduate Regulations (termination is covered in items 44 and 45) or the Postgraduate Regulations (termination is covered in B.VI for PGT MSc students).
+Your full student record is taken into account in any review, including any instances of non-academic misconduct.
+However, in the first instance, only your credits attained in a relevant number of semesters are taken into account.
+For more information, please see the information on Termination of Studies and Early Academic Intervention and the Undergraduate Regulations (termination is covered in items 45 and 46) or the Postgraduate Regulations (termination is covered in B.VI for PGT MSc students).

 If your appeal is unsuccessful, you may have a further right of appeal to the Senate of the University.
 Appeals to Senate are admissible only on limited grounds and the process cannot be used to challenge matters of academic judgment.
 To make a Senate submission, you must submit to the Senate Office a Stage 2 appeal form within 10 working days of the date stated on your termination letter.
 Late submissions may not be considered further by the University.